 For the first time since December 2008, the Federal Reserve has announced a rate cut.

-In a statement issued by the central bank’s policymaking Federal Open Market Committee, it was announced that the Fed “decided to lower the target range for the federal funds rate to 2 to 2-1/4 percent.
+issued by the central bank’s policymaking Federal Open Market Committee, it was announced that the Fed “decided to lower the target range for the federal funds rate to 2 to 2-1/4 percent.
 This action supports the Committee's view that sustained expansion of economic activity, strong labor market conditions, and inflation near the Committee's symmetric 2 percent objective are the most likely outcomes, but uncertainties about this outlook remain.”

 The Fed also left open the possibility that more rate cuts were possible in the near future.